Table of Contents

 The following operations are supported in

 Subscriptions is used to sync data in realtime.
-You can subscribe to the data you are interested in by providing a filter and Space Cloud will notify you whenever anything changes in that result set.
+You can subscribe to the data you are interested in, and Space Cloud guarantees to notify you whenever anything changes in that result set.

 With the file storage module your frontend can: